Phpcraft/core/README.md

 Finally, you can use the Phpcraft CLI utilities:

 - `php client.php help` — A chat client with basic plugin support and built-in commands; type `.help` for more information.
-- `php server.php help` — A server with plugin support, including a plugin that provides a boring world.
 - `php proxy.php help` — A proxy with plugin support allowing you to play as another account.
 - `php listping.php` — A listping utility.
 - `php snbt.php` — A tool to convert SNBT.